roger2000hk/godbase/sets/README.md

 ```

 ### extending
-Extending the map api is as simple as embedding one of the implementations in your struct and optionally overriding parts of the api. maps.Suffix implements a suffix map on top of maps.Sorted:
+Extending the sets api is as simple as embedding one of the implementations in your struct and optionally overriding parts of the api. sets.Suffix implements a suffix set on top of sets.Sort:

 ```